astropy/photutils/docs/user_guide/psf_matching.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

-Users may also define their own custom window function and pass it to :func:`~photutils.psf_matching.create_matching_kernel`.
+Users may also define their own custom window function and pass it to :func:`~photutils.psf_matching.make_kernel` or :func:`~photutils.psf_matching.make_wiener_kernel`.
 The window function should be a callable that takes a single ``shape`` argument (a tuple defining the 2D array shape) and returns a 2D array of the same shape containing the window values.
 The window values should range from 0.0 to 1.0, where 1.0 indicates full preservation of that spatial frequency and 0.0 indicates complete suppression.
+The window should be radially symmetric and centered on the array.

 Example Window Function Plots
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^